tair-opensource/RedisShake/README.md

 * restful api: `curl 127.0.0.1:9320/metric`.
-* log: the metric info will be printed in the log periodically if enable.
+* log: the metric info will be printed in the log periodically if enable. m

+# Redis Type
+---
+Both the source and target type can be single redis, master-slave architecture redis, redis cluster and codis.
+Although the architecture patterns of different vendors are different for the cluster architecture, we still support different cloud vendors like alibaba-cloud, tencent-cloud and so on.<br>
+If the target is open source redis cluster, redis-shake uses [redis-go-cluster](https://github.com/chasex/redis-go-cluster) driver to write data, otherwise, [redigo](https://github.com/garyburd/redigo) driver is used to insert data in round robin way.<br>
+If the source is redis cluster, redis-shake launches multiple goroutines for parallel pull.
+User can control the concurrency.<br>
+The "move slot" operations must be disabled on the source side.<br>

 # Code branch rules
 ---